innerr/ticat/README.md

 ### Take a good look at the env key-values

-We could use step-by-step to confirm every step,
+We could use "step-by-step" to confirm every step,
 ```
 $> ticat dbg.step.on : xx
 ```